SHACL: Open-source tools

 SHACL Playground is a free SHACL validation service implemented in JavaScript.

 Eclipse RDF4J is an open source Java framework by the Eclipse Foundation for processing RDF data, which supports SHACL validation.

 Commercial tools

-SHACL is supported by most RDF Graph technology vendors including Cambridge Semantics (Anzo), Franz (AllegroGraph), Metaphacts, Ontotext (GraphDB), Stardog and TopQuadrant.
+SHACL is supported by most RDF Graph technology vendors including Cambridge Semantics (Anzo), eccenca Corporate Memory, Franz (AllegroGraph), Data Treehouse (maplib), Metaphacts, Ontotext (GraphDB), Stardog and TopQuadrant.
 There is even support in the commercial products that use property graph data model, such as Neo4J.

 Levels of implementation may vary.
 At minimum, vendors support SHACL Core.
 Some also support SHACL SPARQL for higher expressivity, while others may support SHACL Advanced Features which include rules and functions.